Photograph by Kent Klich / A Tree Called Home

 11.45-12.45 Paper session 4 (3 papers á 20 minutes)

 To What Extent do E.J.
 Bellocq’s “Storyville” Photographs Appear to Advertise the Women they Portray?
-Christina Marriage (UK)
+Christina Marriage (MA post-graduate, History of Art, The University of East Anglia, UK)

 Becoming Conspicuous through the Ethnographers Eye: Photography, Ethnography and Irish Traveller Ethnicity.
 Justin Carville (Historical and Theoretical studies in Photography, The Institute of Art, Design, Technology, Dun Laoghaire, Ireland)